PeaceFounder/PeaceFounder.github.io/faq.md

 ### How does the PeaceFounder system protect against vote selling and coercion?

 Coercion resistance can be implemented by allowing voters to revote and keep it a secret that they have done so.
-When counting the votes, those who have devoted their public votes can be subtracted at the pooling station, which has accepted a vote.
+When counting the votes, those who have voted at the pooling station can be substracted by the ellection authorithy from a public ledger.
 It's also possible to do this remotely and add different cross-accountability mechanisms, but now that is out of the scope of the PeaceFounder project.
 Also, to do that properly, one would need to add hardware so that coercers could not extract voters secret keys.

 An alternative way to look at coercion resistance is through a way an individual could protect his/her voters privacy.
 The ability to whistleblow anonymously in case one offers to buy a vote or has heard about that from a friend could enable easier investigation.
 Sharding of long ballots can prevent the briber from reaching the key voters who decide on a sensitive question.
 Also, voting more often could make life more inconvenient for coercers, and bribers as a single ballot would have less stake in it.